Convergence:

 Mysterious Beauty: Edward L. Ruhe's Vision of Aboriginal Art

-University of Virginia's Kluge-Ruhe Institute of Aboriginal Art
+University of Virginia's Kluge-Ruhe Institute of Aboriginal

 400 Worrell Drive, Charlottesville, VA